 The inaugural three-day event in September 2012 drew upon a deep roster of Portland-bred talent (national James Beard Award-winning chefs, renegade food-cart cooks, sommeliers and beer experts, just for starters) and an international cast of kitchen royalty, including chefs from Michelin-starred restaurants, food writers from The New York Times and Bon Appétit, and foodie TV personalities.

 The “Grand Tasting” is one of the festival’s most prominent events, where up-and-coming chefs and makers predict and sample what’s ahead in the food and drink scene.
-This year’s iteration features culinary creations by famed Portland institutions like Salt & Straw, along with more than 80 other vendfors.
+This year’s iteration features culinary creations by local makers like AnniePies and Ground Up PDX, lauded Portland chefs like Johanna Ware from Smallwares and Patrick McKee from SouthFork, and more than 80 other vendors.

 Don’t worry about trying to taste everything over one long weekend, though; Portland’s food scene dazzles in any season.
 The fertile Willamette Valley fills the pantries of acclaimed chefs and stocks booths and shelves at some of the country’s most impressive farmers’ markets and gourmet specialty shops.
 Close proximity to the Pacific means just-caught salmon, tuna and Dungeness crab.
 Organic farms deliver grass-fed beef and hazelnut-finished hogs.
 Deep, rain-washed forests harbor fresh chanterelle and morel mushrooms.

 Around town, more than 70 breweries produce thirst-quenching beers, while wine (and spirit) lists at nearly every restaurant are dominated by local products.
 Our bounty also spills over to a legendary food-cart scene (some 700 and counting) — and it’s not unheard of to experience all of these delights on the same city block.